lulkod/TicTacToe/README.md

 This is my first JavaScript project.
 It is a straightforward implementation of the classic Tic-Tac-Toe game using the terminal.

 ## Description
-I showcase a beginner-level game to practice my basic JavaScript, which allows the usage of variables and conditional statements.
+I showcase a beginner-level game to practice my basic JavaScript.

 ## Project Purposes
 - **Code Structure**: Building, maintaining and updating the code for readability and understanding.